Overview

 How it works:

-- When deploying a service, ACT creates a temporary, secure file on the target server containing the localized environment variables.
+- When deploying a service, ServOS creates a temporary, secure file on the target server containing the localized environment variables.

 - The file is created at